How Health Insurance Works FOR DENTAL SURGERY (Hospital vs Extras Explained)

 Extras cover helps pay for treatment outside of a Day Surgery or Private Hospital and includes much more than dental.

-Extras often contribute toward:
+Extras Cover often contributes toward:

 Dental treatment